Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories: Embedding in simplicially tensored W aldhausen categories

-\begin{thm} Let $\aC$ be a Waldhausen category that admits a homotopy calculus of left fractions \cite{DKHammock}.
+\begin{thm} Let $\aC$ be an HCLF Waldhausen category.
 Then there exists a DK-compatible simplicially enriched Waldhausen category $\wrcsv$ and a based weakly exact functor $\wri\colon \aC\to \wrcsv$ that is a DK-equivalence (on simplicial localizations).
-Moreover: \begin{enumerate} \item $WTHH^{\Gamma}(\wrcsv)$ is a functor from the category of Waldhausen categories and weakly exact maps to the homotopy category of cyclotomic spectra. \item As a map in the stable category, $K(\aC)\to K(\wrcsv)$ is natural in exact functors of $\aC$. \item As a map in the stable category, the cyclotomic trace $K(\wrcsv)\to WTHH^{\Gamma}(\wrcsv)$ is natural in weakly exact functors of $\aC$. \item $\wrcsv$ admits FFWC. \item If $\aC$ is a DK-compatible simplicially enriched Waldhausen category then $\wri$ is naturally weakly equivalent to a simplicially enriched functor $\wri'$, which is also based weakly exact. \item If $\aC$ can be given the structure of an enhanced simplicially enriched Waldhausen category, then $\wri'$ induces DK-equivalence $\Sdot[n]\aC\to \SpMdot[n]\wrcsv$ for all $n$ and so induces a weak equivalence on $WTHH^{\Gamma}$. \end{enumerate} \end{thm}
+Moreover: \begin{enumerate} \item $WTHH^{\Gamma}(\wrcsv)$ is a functor from the category of HCLF Waldhausen categories and weakly exact maps to the homotopy category of cyclotomic spectra. \item As a map in the stable category, $K(\aC)\to K(\wrcsv)$ is natural in exact functors of $\aC$. \item As a map in the stable category, the cyclotomic trace $K(\wrcsv)\to WTHH^{\Gamma}(\wrcsv)$ is natural in weakly exact functors of $\aC$. \item $\wrcsv$ admits FFWC. \item If $\aC$ is a DK-compatible simplicially enriched Waldhausen category then $\wri$ is naturally weakly equivalent to a simplicially enriched functor $\wri'$, which is also based weakly exact. \item If $\aC$ can be given the structure of an enhanced simplicially enriched Waldhausen category, then $\wri'$ induces DK-equivalence $\Sdot[n]\aC\to \SpMdot[n]\wrcsv$ for all $n$ and so induces a weak equivalence on $WTHH^{\Gamma}$. \end{enumerate} \end{thm}

 In the context of part~(v), Theorem~\ref{thm:swefunct} gives a zigzag of spectrally enriched functors relating $\aC^{\Gamma}$ and $\wrcsv{}^{\Gamma}$, all of which are DK-equivalences in this case.

 As we showed in \cite[\S5, App.
 A]{BlumbergMandellUW}, a Waldhausen category that admits factorization (every map factors as a cofibration followed by a weak equivalence) and any closed Waldhausen subcategory of such a category in particular admits a homotopy calculus of left fractions.
 In this context, we can also produce an enhanced exact Waldhausen category.